 $153,383,627

-"Sweeney Todd: The Demon Barber of Fleet Street" is a captivating gothic musical from the visionary director Tim Burton, featuring his frequent collaborators Johnny Depp and Helena Bonham Carter.
+"Sweeney Todd: The Demon Barber of Fleet Street" is a mesmerizing gothic musical directed by Tim Burton, who brings his signature style to this chilling tale.
+With standout performances from Johnny Depp and Helena Bonham Carter, the film artfully blends dark fantasy with unforgettable music.

 CrimeMysteryThriller